-William W. O’Brien (D) has served the residents of North Providence in District 54 since his election in November 2012.
+William W. O’Brien (D) has served the residents of North Providence in District 54 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
-He is the vice chairman of the House Corporations Committee and serves as a member of the House Oversight Committee, the House Environment and Natural Resources and the House Committee on Rules and is a member of the House Committee on Finance and the House Committee on Environment and Natural Resources.
+He serves as the second vice-chairman of both the House Corporations Committee and the House Rules Committee and is the second vice chair of the House Environment and Natural Resources and the House Committee on Rules and is a member of the House Committee on Finance and the House Committee on Environment and Natural Resources.